Epic and Lamps Plus: Employment Contracts, Arbitration Agreements and Class Waivers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the recent Supreme Court decisions in Epic Systems Corp. v.
+This CLE course will discuss the recent Supreme Court decisions in Epic Systems Corp. v.
 Lewis and Lamps Plus v.
 Valera and their impact on employment contracts, class waivers, and arbitration agreements for employers and employees.

 - Overview of Epic and Lamps Plus rulings and impact on employment contracts